numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 to give those libraries time to fix their code first.
 It was finally introduced for v1.11.0 and turned into a hard error for v1.12.0.

-This change was disruptive, however it did catch real bugs in e.g. SciPy and scikit-learn.
+This change was disruptive, however it did catch real bugs in, e.g., SciPy and scikit-learn.
 Overall the change was worth the cost, and introducing it in master first to allow testing, then removing it again before a release, is a useful strategy.